HakiBoy/OpenCV-js-Boilerplate/README.md

 ```
 https://nodejs.org/en/download/
 ```
-after install nodejs runtime run this command in terminal to make sure nodejs is working fine
+After install nodejs runtime.
+Run this command in terminal to make sure nodejs is working fine
 ```
 node -v
 output should look like this --> v10.16.3